Degenerative disc disease is one of the most frequent causes of back pain.

 l5-s1 degenerative disc disease is when the damaged disc is located between the last lumbar vertebra (l5) and the 1st sacral vertebra (S1).
 The degenerative disc disease l5-s1 is a problem that frequently affects the people who work sitting down.

 Degenerative disc disease Treatment

-Degenerative disc disease can not be healed: the damaged disc won’t return to its initial state.
+Degenerative disc disease can not heal: the damaged disc won’t return to its initial state.

-Most of the time, the condition gets stable & the traditionnal treatment consist in helping the patient live with it…
+Most of the time, the condition gets stable & the traditional treatment consists of helping the patient live with it.

-A rheumatologist, orthopedic surgeon or a neurosurgeon (in case of very severe pain) are the specialists to consult to treat disc degenerative discopathy
+A rheumatologist, orthopedic surgeon or a neurosurgeon (in case of very severe pain) are the specialists to see for Degenerative disc disease treatment